 When it comes down to it, recovery can only happen at the individual level.
 It’s easy to justify your behavior and sweep any red flags under the rug because it’s hard to admit that you’re an alcoholic who needs help.
 But make no mistake: No level of daily alcohol consumption is truly safe, and it’s never okay to put yourself in debt for the chance to win big.

 Further, if you bring your addiction into the workplace, stealthily sipping on alcoholic beverages or placing online bets using your work computer, it may be time to seek help.
 Your path to recovery starts by admitting that you have a problem and seeking out resources, whether it’s a 12-step meeting, a medical treatment center, or the listening ear of caring friend.

 Even if your health coverage is lacking, you have plenty of no-cost options at your disposal.
-Myriad recovery support groups and meetings are available online.
+In addition, there are diverse recovery support groups and meetings are available online.
 And as you set out on your recovery journey, remember that you’re never alone.